qgis/QGIS-Documentation/docs/server_manual/introduction.rst

 Introduction
 ************

-QGIS Server is an open source WMS 1.3, WFS 1.0.0, WFS 1.1.0, OGC API for Features 1.0 (WFS3) and WCS 1.1.1 implementation that, in addition, implements advanced cartographic features for thematic mapping.
+QGIS Server is an open source :ref:`implementation of OGC specifications<version_comparaison>` that, in addition, implements advanced cartographic features for thematic mapping.
 QGIS Server is a FastCGI/CGI (Common Gateway Interface) application written in C++ that works together with a web server (e.g., Apache, Nginx).
 It has Python plugin support allowing for fast and efficient